TonyIvchenko/playground/CONTRIBUTING.md

 - Use `make run <service> [port]` when possible.
 - Browser-only apps should stay easy to run locally with a simple `python main.py`.
+- Browser-only apps should honor both `HOST` and `PORT` if they expose a thin local Python launcher.
 - FastAPI or Gradio services should expose `/health` if they are intended to be smoke-tested or containerized.

 ## Tests